CSC322-Grinnell/cel-faculty-toolkit/README.md

 ### Background and purpose:

 This project is a website for the Community Engaged Learning toolkit for Grinnell faculty.
-Its purpose is to support faculty in community engaged courses and act as a central place for faculty to go to when they have questions.
-The client hopes for an interactive website that supports searching, exploring, and queries.
-The most important feature is searching (which has been implemented using Google search engine) that enables users to enter search terms and find related resources which can be in the form of different media types such as video, text, audio, etc...
+Its purpose is to support faculty in designing community engaged courses and act as a central place for faculty to go to when they have questions.
+The client hopes for an interactive website that supports searching, exploring, and finding inspiration for CEL courses.
+The most important feature is searching (which has been implemented using the pgsearch gem) that enables users to enter search terms and find related resources.
+The site is also easily navigatable with interactive elements like clickable tiles to static pages and an ARCGIS map of community partners.

 ### App Structures

-This project consists of glossary, search and many different static pages.
+This project consists of a home page with clickable image tiles to static pages, to static pages with information on CEL courses, a Syllabi page with clickable syllabi examples from past courses, and a map of community partners made in ARCGIS with a legend.
 In static pages, main contents are stored with a sidebar that allows users to jump to specific sections.
 Users can access glossary and search through the top navbar or homepage.
 Glossary provides users with a list of important terms for CEL, their explanations and associated sections that users can click.
 Search allows users to get related pages that contain the term they put in the search bar.
-The current search feature is programmed using Google search engine.
-No extra gem is used beside those used in standard rails application.
+The current search feature is programmed using pgsearch, which allows a user to search all the content of the site.

 ### Reference resources
 ○ 	[Ruby_on_Rails tutorial](http://www.railstutorial.org)